andrew1024/scapy-lab/lab.md

 Using what you have covered, modify the script so that for each IPv4 TCP packet received the following is printed:

-1. Source and Destination IP addresses
+1. Source and destination IP addresses
 2. Packet TTL
-3. Source and Destination TCP port numbers
+3. Source and destination TCP port numbers
 4. TCP flags

 A line similar to the following should be printed for each packet: